sakaiproject/sakai/plus/docs/TESTING.md

 test, you can hide the tool from students - it is not intended (so far) to give students any UI - in the future we might add a student view of this tool.

+One feature of SakaiPlus is site title synchronization.
+One each launch, the site title is passed from the main site to the plus site.
+You can test by changing the main site title then launching the plus site and watching the title change.
+If you change the plus site title and re-launch from the main stie the plus site title should be overwritten.
+It can be a little weird for there to be two titles in the top bar - but yu can keep track of which is which by the tools in each site or the content in the site - perhaps something on the overview page.
+This loop-back pattern is not really intended for production use or deployment - it is really just for testing.

 Now we need to generate grades in the Plus site and keep checking to see they make it to the Main site.
 Here are some scenarios: